o365soa/soa/README.md

 ### Removal of Azure AD Application

 It is possible to remove the Azure AD Application at the conclusion of the engagement.
 This is not considered necessary, as the Application only has a short-lived secret and cannot be used without a valid secret.
 It is important however, that you do not remove the Azure AD Application in-between running the pre-requisite script and the conclusion of the engagement.

+## Log Analytics Upload

+When running a Security Optimization Assessment, customers can opt to have their remediation planning results uploaded to Log Analytics (to keep historic data).
+The Export-SOARPS command within this script enables this **optional** service.